 "We can see now that information is what our world runs on: the blood and the fuel, the vital principle." - James Gleick (2012; In, The Information: A History, A Theory, A Flood") What is "information"?
 What is the "information society"?
 How are information and technology connected and used to address key questions and problems in our world?
 If you have ever pondered these and other questions related to information, would like to explore the answers, and build your knowledge regarding the most abundant resource of our time (information) then this course can help you achieve your goal!
 The goal of this introductory course is to provide an overview of information and technology in the 21st century, or the "Information Age."
 Information is central to the way society works and is a key factor and influence in every aspect of our personal and professional lives.
-Major topics related to information will be covered including a broad survey of disciplines in the interdisciplinary field of Informatics - also known as "Information Science."
-Additionally, an introduction to the technologies underlying the vast field of information will be provided.
+Major topics related to information will be covered including a broad survey of disciplines in the interdisciplinary field of Information will be provided.
 Information and digital literacy skills will also be emphasized (e.g. seeking, finding, evaluating, using, and producing information online).
 [Fall, Spring] [3 credits] [3 contact hour(s)]